Tag: Translation

 An Open Letter to Baroness Morris of Yardley, Chair of the Public Service Committee: Concerns Regarding Interpreters’ Representation

-By Fardous Bahbouh, PhD researcher in Equality, Diversity and Inclusion Dear Baroness Morris, I hope this message finds you well.
+By Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry Dear Baroness Morris, I hope this message finds you well.
 I want to express my deep gratitude for your considerable efforts in leading the House of Lords inquiry into court interpreting—I greatly appreciate it.
-I am writing to convey my serious concerns about the lack…
+I am…

 -